-(1) As discussed in more detail under "Important Information for Investors-Presentation of Financial Information-Restatements and Reclassifications of Financial Highlights and Segment Reporting-Three Months Ended March 31, 2018," the Group has restated the comparative financial highlights for the three months ended March 31, 2017 and for the year ended December 31, 2017 in the Group's Interim report - first quarter 2018.
-The above tables reflect the restated figures for the three months ended March 31, 2017 and the non-restated figures for the year ended December 31, 2017.
+As discussed in more detail under "Important Information for Investors-Presentation of Financial Information-Changes in Accounting Policies, Restatements and Reclassifications of Consolidated Financial Statements-Three Months Ended March 31, 2019," the Group has restated the comparative financial highlights as at and for the three months ended March 31, 2018 and as at and for the year ended December 31, 2018 in the Group's Interim Financial Statements.
+The above tables reflect the restated figures as at and for the three months ended March 31, 2018, but includes figures as at and for the years ended December 31, 2018, 2017 and 2016 that have not been restated for these changes and, therefore, are not directly comparable in all respects with the information presented as at and for the three months ended March 31, 2019 and 2018.
+In the Group's Interim Financial Statements, the restated figure for Tax is DKK 4,548 million and DKK 15,174 million for Net profit for the period for the year ended December 31, 2018.

-(2) As discussed in more detail under "Important Information for Investors-Presentation of Financial Information-Restatements and Reclassifications of Financial Highlights and Segment Reporting-Year Ended December 31, 2016," the Group has restated the comparative
+(2) As discussed in more detail under "Important Information for Investors-Presentation of Financial Information-Restatements and Reclassifications of Financial Highlights and Segment Reporting-Year Ended December 31, 2017," the Group has restated the comparative financial highlights as at and for the year ended December 31, 2017 in the Group's Annual Report 2018.
+The above tables reflect the restated figures as at and for the year ended December 31, 2017, but includes figures as at and for the year ended December 31, 2016 that have not

-- financial highlights and business segment figures as at and for the year ended December 31, 2015 in the Group's Annual Report 2016.
-The above tables reflect the restated figures. - (3) Goodwill impairment charges for the year ended December 31, 2015 included impairment charges of DKK 4,117 million on goodwill and DKK 484 million on customer relations. - (4) Net profit for the period\ (annualized for the three months ended March 31, 2018 and 2017) divided by the average number of shares outstanding during the year.
-Net profit for the period\ is stated after the deduction of interest net of tax on equity-accounted additional tier 1 capital. - Net profit for the period\ (annualized for the three months ended March 31, 2018 and 2017) divided by quarterly average shareholders' equity.
-Net profit for the period\ and shareholders' equity are stated as if the equity-accounted additional tier 1 capital was classified as a liability.
-In the numerator, net profit is reduced by interest expenses of DKK 194 million (including tax thereon) for the first three months of 2018, DKK 194 million for 2016 and DKK 607 million for 2015, and the denominator represents equity excluding additional tier 1 capital and other non-controlling interests equal to a reduction in the quarterly average of equity of DKK 14,401 million for the first three months of 2018, DKK 14,366 million for the first three months of 2017, DKK 14,375 million for 2017, DKK 11,758 million for 2016 and DKK 10,677 million for 2015. - Net profit for the period before goodwill impairment charges\ (annualized for the three months ended March 31, 2018 and 2017) divided by quarterly average shareholders' equity.
-Net profit for the period before goodwill impairment charges\ and shareholders' equity are stated as if the equity-accounted additional tier 1 capital was classified as a liability.
-In the numerator, net profit is reduced by interest expenses of DKK 194 million (including tax thereon) for the first three months of 2018, DKK 194 million for the first three months of 2017, DKK 786 million for 2017, DKK 663 million for 2016 and DKK 607 million for 2015, and the denominator represents equity excluding additional tier 1 capital and other non-controlling interests equal to a reduction in the quarterly average of equity of DKK 14,401 million for the first three months of 2018, DKK 14,366 million for the first three months of 2017, DKK 14,375 million for 2017, DKK 11,758 million for 2016 and DKK 10,677 million for 2015. - (7) Net profit for the period\ adjusted for amortization of intangible assets (annualized for the three months ended March 31, 2018 and 2017) divided by quarterly average shareholders' equity reduced by intangible assets.
-Net profit for the period\ and shareholders' equity are stated as if the equity-accounted additional tier 1 capital was classified as a liability.
-In the numerator, net profit is reduced by interest expenses of DKK 194 million (including tax thereon) for the first three months of 2018, DKK 194 million for the first three months of 2017, DKK 786 million for 2017, DKK 663 million for 2016 and DKK 607 million for 2015, and the denominator represents equity excluding additional tier 1 capital and other non-controlling interests equal to a reduction in the quarterly average of equity of DKK 14,401 million for the first three months of 2018, DKK 14,366 million for the first three months of 2017, DKK 14,375 million for 2017, DKK 11,758 million for 2016 and DKK 10,677 million for 2015. - (8) Net interest income\ divided by the sum of loans\ and deposits\. - (9) Operating expenses\ and goodwill impairment charges\ divided by total income\. - (10) Operating expenses\ (excluding goodwill impairment charges\) divided by total income\. - (11) Total capital divided by the total REA.
-Calculated in accordance with the CRR (as defined herein), taking transitional rules into account as stipulated by the DFSA. - (12) Common equity tier 1 capital divided by the total REA.
+- been restated and, therefore, are not directly comparable in all respects with the information presented as at and for the years ended December 31, 2018 and 2017. - (3) Net profit for the period (annualized for the three months ended March 31, 2019 and 2018) divided by the average number of shares outstanding during the year.
+Net profit for the period is stated after the deduction of interest net of tax on equity-accounted additional tier 1 - Net profit for the period (annualized for the three months ended March 31, 2019 and 2018) divided by quarterly average shareholders' equity.
+(4) Net profit for the period and shareholders' equity are stated as if the equity-accounted additional tier 1 capital was classified as a liability.
+In the numerator, net profit is reduced by interest expenses of DKK 194 million (including tax thereon) for the first three months of 2019, DKK 194 million for the first three months of 2018, DKK 784 million for 2018, DKK 786 million for 2017 and DKK 663 million for 2016, and the denominator represents equity excluding additional tier 1 capital and other non-controlling interests equal to a reduction in the quarterly average of equity of DKK 14,361 million for the first three months of 2019, DKK 14,401 million for the first three months of 2018, DKK 18,396 million for 2018, DKK 17,748 million for 2017 and DKK 15,935 million for 2016. - Net interest income divided by the daily average of loans and deposits.
+Operating expenses divided by total income.
+(5) - (6) - Total capital divided by the total REA.
+Calculated in accordance with the CRR (as defined herein), taking transitional rules into account as (7) stipulated by the DFSA. - (8) Common equity tier 1 capital divided by the total REA.
 Calculated in accordance with the CRR, taking transitional rules into account as stipulated by the DFSA.